top of page

 2018: Presented on “The Resiliency of the ‘Strong Black Woman’ " in the Applied Research Course at North Carolina Agricultural and Technical State University, in Greensboro, NC.

-2016: Presented on "The Association of Discirmination and Lifetime Alcohol Abuse among African American Men” by way of the Diversity Summer Internship Program at Johns Hopkins University in Baltimore, MD and at the
+2016: Presented on "The Association of Discrimination and Lifetime Alcohol Abuse among African American Men” by way of the Diversity Summer Internship Program at Johns Hopkins University in Baltimore, MD and at the

 Annual Biomedical Research Conference for Minority Students (ABRCMS) in Orlando, Florida.